Meldiron/tmstats/README.md

 2. Spin-up HTTP server: `npm run dev`
 3. Visit [localhost:3000](http://localhost:3000/)

-> If you get `Network Failed` error, it most likely means CORS error, and backend refuses your hostname.
-To prevent this, either make sure you use `localhost` hostname, or make sure to add your hostname as platform inside Appwrite Project.

 **Backend:**

 > You only need to spin-up backend if you man on backend changes.
 For frontend changes, you can skip this step as project is connected to production backend instance.

 1. Install [Appwrite](https://appwrite.io/docs/installation) locally, or on development server

-> Make soure your `.env` file `_APP_FUNCTIONS_RUNTIMES` variable includes `deno-1.14` runtime.
+> Make sure your `.env` file `_APP_FUNCTIONS_RUNTIMES` variable includes `deno-2.0` runtime.
 This runtime is used by all functions in this project.
 Changes to `.env` are applied using command `docker-compose up -d`.

 2. Sign up into your Appwrite instance and create project with both name and ID set to `tmStats`
 3. Install [Appwrite CLI](https://appwrite.io/docs/command-line) locally, and login: `appwrite login`
-4. Enter `cd backend`
-5. Deploy collections: `appwrite deploy collection`
+4. Deploy collections: `appwrite push collection`
-6. Deploy functions: `appwrite deploy functions`
+5. Deploy functions: `appwrite push functions`

 To prepare your changes from your Appwrite instance database to production one: